mSourire/db-gem/README.md

-Provides a simple database interfac with an elementary ActiveRecord-like functional written in Ruby 2.2.1.
+Provides a simple database interface with an elementary ActiveRecord-like functional written in Ruby 2.2.1.

 Usage examples: